 No reports of human liver failure by alpha-lipoic acid supplements could be located.

 Summary: No good evidence for the ingredients in Alani Nu Balance causing liver damage in people could be found – at least from what I could tell.
 Leave a comment below if you found evidence I missed.

 Speculation: Other Causes of Liver Failure?

-If the ingredients themselves are not firmly connected to liver damage, what could be the reason for what happened to this woman?
+If the ingredients are not connected to liver damage, what could be the reason for what happened to this woman?
 We can only speculate.
 For those seeking answers, here is some speculation.
 Take it for what it is:

 1 Could it be the unique combination of ingredients in Alani Nu Balance are responsible?
 In other words, some or all of the ingredients combined with each other to cause the problem.
 At this time, I'm not aware of this combination of ingredients causing problems.

 2 Could the ingredients contain adulterations – other compounds not listed on the label?
 Unfortunately, China and other countries make many dietary supplements ingredients (and medications).
 In the past, the FDA has recalled several prescription medications due to the presence of hazardous compounds.

 Is Alani Nu Balance Right For You?

 To me, Alani Nu Balance supplements just look like an expensive inositol supplement.
 Myoinoisitol makes up most of the ingredients – and it's very affordable.
 Several of the ingredients lower blood sugar and this may help reduce acne too.
 There's no evidence the supplement improves menopause symptoms or helps women get pregnant.
 When in doubt, investigate health supplements you take and if you have medical problems, talk to your doctor first.